petschki/coredev.vagrant/README.rst

 The guest operating system is the most recent Ubuntu LTS (12.0.4, Precise Pangolin), 32-bit (so that it will run on a 32- or 64-bit host).

-After setting up the operating system, Vagrant's provisioning system is used to load the required system packages, clone buildout.coredev and coredev_py3, and set up the convenience scripts and share directory.
+After setting up the operating system, Vagrant's provisioning system is used to load the required system packages, clone coredev_py2 and coredev_py3, and set up the convenience scripts and share directory.

 Problems or suggestions?
 ------------------------